Old and new proofs concerning the sum of interior angles of a triangle.

 See also this discussion of "Toddler Theorems":

-This document illustrates some points made in a draft, incomplete, discussion of transitions in information-processing, in biological evolution, development, learning, etc. here.
+There is a draft, incomplete, discussion of transitions in information-processing in biological evolution, development, learning, etc. here.
 That document and this one are both parts of the Meta-Morphogenesis project, partly inspired by Turing's 1952 paper on morphogenesis.

 James Gibson's theory of perception of affordances, is very closely related to mathematical

 perception of structures, possibilities for change, and constraints on changes (structural

 invariants).
 Gibson's ideas are summarised, criticised and extended here:

 This discussion of theorems about processes that alter or preserve areas of triangles is